LLNL/dataracebench/docker/README.md

 ### Run scripts

 #### set enviorments
-When entering a container, you need set the enviorment for ROMP and Inter Insepctor.
+When entering a container, you need set the enviorment for ROMP and Intel Insepctor.
 For using ROMP, you need run following code to set the enviorment:
 ```bash
 source /home/drb/modules/init/bash